top of page

 20201023LRPhoto-1.jpg

-Passionate about supporting the arts, Amanda received strong community and family support as a young musician.
-This experience inspired a desire to do the same for others.
-With more than two decades of arts administration, marketing and fundraising experience, Amanda has worked for the Chicago Symphony Orchestra, Minnesota Orchestra, Indiana University School of Music, Mahler Chamber Orchestra, Grand Teton Music Festival and, most recently, Dancers’ Workshop.
-She is driven by possibility and committed to building bridges through music within our community, as well as between our community and the larger arts world.
+Passionate about supporting the arts, Amanda received strong community and family support as a young musician — an experience that inspired a lifelong desire to do the same for others.
+With more than two decades of arts administration, marketing, and fundraising experience, she has held roles at the Chicago Symphony Orchestra, Minnesota Orchestra, Indiana University School of Music, Mahler Chamber Orchestra, Grand Teton Music Festival, and Dancers’ Workshop.

 Board of Directors